napari/napari/docs/guides/color.md

----
-jupytext:
-  formats: ipynb,md:myst
-  text_representation:
-    extension: .md
-    format_name: myst
-    format_version: 0.13
-    jupytext_version: 1.10.3
-kernelspec:
-  display_name: Python 3 (ipykernel)
-  language: python
-  name: python3
----
+(color)=

 # Colors and colormaps

 This document describes how to programmatically define colors and colormaps in napari.
+It is intended for users of napari that are comfortable using the napari API and developers who want to include color as part of something they are building.

 ## Colors

-In many places, napari allows you to specify color.
+In many places, napari allows the specification of color.
 This might be the color of an individual point, the color of text annotations, or a color value in a colormap.
-For example, we can make the face color red for all points in a layer.
+For example, the face color of all points in a layer can be defined as red.

 ```python
 In [1]: points.face_color = 'red'